CICE-Consortium/Icepack/doc/source/intro/acknowledgements.rst

 -  Andrew Roberts of the Naval Postgraduate School,

+-  Michael Winton and Anders Damsgaard of the Geophysical Fluid Dynamics Laboratory,

 -  Jean-Francois Lemieux and Frederic Dupont of Environment and Climate Change Canada,

 -  Tony Craig and his supporters at the National Center for Atmospheric Research, the Naval Postgraduate School, and NOAA National Weather Service,

+-  Jessie Carman and Robert Grumbine of the National Oceanographic and Atmospheric Administration

--  Cecilia Bitz at the University of Washington, for her column forcing data,
+-  Cecilia Bitz of the University of Washington, for her column forcing data,

+-  the National Earth System Prediction Capability project,

 -  and many others who contributed to previous versions of CICE.